andreas-mausch/andreas-mausch.github.io/posts/2024-08-31-single-board-computer-headless-setup/index.md

 I prefer to do the setup manually though to see what changes on the filesystem.

+General hint: `cat /sys/firmware/devicetree/base/model` shows you which model you have.

 ## Version 11 (bullseye)

 Tested with `2024-07-04-raspios-bullseye-armhf-lite.img.xz`.